 When Phil is not on his phone or in front of his computer, he is likely spending time with his family, working out with a Navy SEAL, or walking his English springer spaniels through the woods, occasionally skeet shooting, sometimes competing in triathlons, and always happy to share a single malt scotch or fine tequila.
 If not for the complete intellectual engagement of working with a wonderful group of clients, Phil would enjoy being a safari guide in the Okavango Delta.

 U.S. District Court, District of New Hampshire

-Philip was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Corporate Law and Mergers and Acquisitions Law.
+Philip was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2023 in the fields of Corporate Law; Mergers and Acquisitions Law; and Venture Capital Law.
 Philip has been listed in Best Lawyers since 2010.

 Philip has been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2022 for Corporate/Commercial (New Hampshire).
 He has also been recognized in Chambers in previous years.

 Philip has also been recognized as a “New England Super Lawyer” in business and corporate law based on a peer-review survey by Thomson Reuters (2007-2018, 2020).

 Manchester Corporate partner Phil Taub is featured in this interview about his view on the market for mergers and acquisitions.
 The article also mentions Phil’s extensive work on behalf of our nation’s veterans.

 Private Equity team leader and Swim with a Mission co-founder Phil Taub is quoted in this feature story on the unprecedented leadership role for the nonprofit in distributing $4 million to Hew Hampshire veterans groups.